Configuring Accounts and RegistrationPhabricator User Documentation (Configuration)

 phabricator/ $ ./bin/accountadmin

-Some options (like setting passwords and changing certain account flags) are only available from the CLI.
-You can also use this script to make a user an administrator (if you accidentally remove your admin flag) or create an administrative account.
+Some options (like changing certain account flags) are only available from the CLI.
+You can also use this script to make a user an administrator (if you accidentally remove your admin flag) or to create an administrative account.

 - returning to the Configuration Guide.